Jaguars owner reprimands Meyer for 'inexcusable' behavior

 “I have addressed this matter with Urban.
 Specifics of our conversation will be held in confidence.
 What I will say is his conduct last weekend was inexcusable,” Khan said.
 “I appreciate Urban’s remorse, which I believe is sincere.
 Now, he must regain our trust and respect.
 That will require a personal commitment from Urban to everyone who supports, represents or plays for our team.
 I am confident he will deliver.”

 Meyer apologized Monday to his family, team and Khan.
-He called a team meeting and vowed to “own it,” the motto he uses daily and has plastered all around the Jaguars facility.
+He spoke to his players and vowed to “own it,” the motto he uses daily and has plastered all around the Jaguars facility.

 “Just stupid,” Meyer said.
 “Should not have put myself in that kind of position.”